digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 A status code of ``200`` indicates a successful readiness check.

 This is an unauthenticated endpoint intended to be used as a readiness probe.
-It validates both the ledger connection as well as the database connection.
+It validates both the ledger connection and the database connection.